 Is it a basement extension or a basement conversion?

-Before we get into what permissions you might need for a basement conversion, we’ll explain how we differentiate between a basement conversion and a basement extension.
+There are many reasons why basement conversions are so popular in London.
+But before we get into what permissions you might need for a basement conversion, we’ll explain how we differentiate between a basement conversion and a basement extension.
 If you are planning to extend or enlarge your basement, the following articles may be more helpful to you:

 For the purposes of this article at least, we are referring to a basement conversion as the renovation of an existing basement space and changing its use.